wirecube/vue-ganttastic/README.md

 ```

 ## Contributing
 Pull requests are warmly welcomed, while every major change or proposal ought to be discussed in an issue first.
-As the project is still new, I will gladly accept suggestions, proposals, contributions etc.

 ### Contributing - How to run the project
   1. Clone the project